UPDATED Oct 7/20

 And please “but the colour is so pretty anyways” is not a good way to dye: the colours on the unscoured and unmordanted especially will/did wash out and will continue to do so, the scoured only will lose most of its colour with each subsequent wash, while the scoured and mordanted piece will keep its colour.
 And even “new” fibres that look clean need scouring.

-Below cotton also, right scoured and mordanted, left scoured but no mordant.
+Below cotton also, left scoured and mordanted, right scoured but no mordant.

 A perfect example of what happens if you don’t scour properly, lesson learned in June last year: